Cron, Díaz hit 3-run homers as Rockies edge Rangers, 7-6 - KVIA

 LEADING OFF

 Ryan McMahon, who entered the game with a .341 on-base percentage, hit leadoff for the second straight game.
-He leads the majors by seeing an average of 4.39 pitchers per plate appearance.
+He led the majors by seeing an average of 4.39 pitchers per plate appearance.

 “It’s something we just want to look at,” Black said.
 “We don’t have that true leadoff hitter.”